16 Best Cities in California

 Vasona Park in Los Gatos, California

-Tourists traveling from San Francisco to Santa Cruz would make a good choice by stopping in Los Gatos along the way.
-This pleasant small city has a charming historic downtown with tree-shaded streets and views of the Santa Cruz Mountains.
-Designed for pedestrians, the downtown area has enough fancy shops, cafés, bakeries, and restaurants to keep visitors busy for a while.
+When traveling from San Francisco to Santa Cruz, a good stopping point along the way is Los Gatos.
+The charming historic downtown delights you with its tree-shaded streets and views of the Santa Cruz Mountains.
+Designed for pedestrians, the center of town has enough fancy shops, cafés, bakeries, and restaurants to keep you busy for a while.

 The area around Los Gatos is full of wonderful hiking trails.
 Some of the best places to hike include Los Gatos Creek Trail, the Bear Creek Redwoods Open Space Preserve, and Castle Rock State Park.